davaya/openc2-jadn/jadn-v2.0.md

 A Map value is a collection of key:value pairs where the keys are a Set.
 Each key and each value may be any type.
+Because Map keys must be unique, a collection of key:value pairs that supports duplicate keys may be modeled as a Map of value Arrays.

 4. **OrderedMap:**